rrshaban/rrshaban.github.io/_posts/2015-09-23-deep-dreaming-with-google.md

 *Deep dreaming at Swarthmore*

-My favorite explanation for what it is neural networks are doing comes down to dimensionality reduction.
-When we input an 32x32 image to a neural network, for example, we are actually inputting a 32x32x3 array of values (x3 for red, green, and blue values).
 Our vision and object detection systems recognize low-level features, such as corners and edges, as parts of larger features, objects, which we see in images.

 Neural networks, in theory, work the same way.
 Neural networks are composed of a series of layers that each transform input a certain way (with lots of different kinds of layers).
 The lowest-level layer takes the raw input and maps it to a slightly different representation; each layer in turn builds on the output of the previous layer.

 Ultimately, what each of these layers is doing is [transforming the geometric space](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/) of the input data to try to distinguish between different types of features.
 At lower levels this means aggregating raw pixels into features like lines, corners, and edges; at higher levels this means aggregating corners and edges into squares and triangles and ultimately objects.

 The mathematical processes by which this happens can be hard to comprehend, so a lot of energy has gone into trying to visualize these processes and make them more easily understood.
-As these networks become more complicated (check out the ["Inception" architecture](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf) Google used to win ILSVRC 2014 below), it has become harder and harder to map input to output.
+As these networks become more complicated (check out the ["Inception" architecture](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf) Google used to win ILSVRC 2014 below), it has become harder and harder to understand what the neural networks are actually doing.

 ![Inception architecture, screenshot from Google's Inception paper](http://devblogs.nvidia.com/parallelforall/wp-content/uploads/sites/3/2015/08/image6-624x172.png)